NightlyTwo58/ML-Corruption-and-Expenditure/README.md

 1. Organize data using Excel, sort and delete useless rows and columns.
 2. Merge CVS tables with Python and reorganize data again.
 3. Draw a scatter plot using Python and draw preliminary conclusions
 4. Apply linear regression, cluster analysis, and nonlinear regression.
-Draw a regression curve in a scatter plot.
-The final conclusion is drawn.